-The Command Partners team spent all day Wednesday and Thursday listening to the brightest minds in digital marketing.
+The Enventys Partners team spent all day Wednesday and Thursday listening to the brightest minds in digital marketing.
 Some of the biggest hits from the conference were Gary Vaynerchuk’s opening presentation, Alexis Ohanian from Reddit, Eric Harris of Buzzfeed, Sean Bartlett of Lowe’s, Erica McGillivray of MOZ, Jennifer Van Fossen of YouTube and more.
-With over 30 presentations and a plethora of speakers, the Command Partners team enjoyed hearing and learning from these great presenters.
+With over 30 presentations and a plethora of speakers, the Enventys Partners team enjoyed hearing and learning from these great presenters.

 Now, we aren’t going to go into detail of every single presentation and topic of the conference.
 Instead, we’ll focus on our three key takeaways.

 1. Content Strategy on Social Platforms

 Since content behaves differently on various platforms, it is key to have a content strategy for all social content.
 Which is why Buzzfeed’s Eric Harris said, “social content is both an art and a science” Harris’ statement means building a strategy that is crafted using both logic and creativity.